Camp Anniston (1) |

 Camp Shipp

-A Spanish-American War winter training camp.
-The General Hospital from Camp Chickamauga, GA was relocated here after the war.
-Located just west of the present-day Fort McClellan reservation.
+A Spanish-American War winter camp.
+One of the Army General Hospitals (Leiter ?) from Camp Chickamauga, GA was relocated here in October after the war.
+Located just west of town, near the old Union Foundry and the American Pipe and Foundry Company.
+Parades were held on the grounds of the old Anniston Inn, which had become a college by then.
+West of the present-day Fort McClellan reservation.

 Camp Anniston (2)